-Before you start, read "Important safety information" on page v and print the following instructions.
+Before you start, print these instructions.
+Read the important safety information first.
+See "Important safety information" on page v.

-A nano-SIM card is a small plastic card with an Integrated Circuit (IC) chip mounted on one side of the card.
+Micro SIM card is a small plastic card with an Integrated Circuit (IC) chip mounted on one side of the card.

-If your computer supports wireless-WAN connections, your computer might require a nano-SIM card to establish wireless-WAN connections.
-Depending on the model, you might need to purchase a nano-SIM card or a nano-SIM card might already be installed in your computer.
-In some countries or regions, a nano-SIM card is part of the shipping contents that come with your computer.
+If your computer supports wireless-WAN connections, your computer might require a micro SIM card to establish wireless-WAN connections.
+Some computer models might be shipped with a micro SIM card, either installed in the computer or as part of the shipping contents.
+If your computer does not come with a micro SIM card, you can purchase one from the local service provider.